Office of Student Life & Leadership

 The work of law school is challenging, but knowing how to navigate at UIC Law shouldn’t be!
 Please contact the Office of Student Life & Leadership if you need more information on an internal process or procedure, need a referral to support resources, or are having difficulty of any kind.

 Have a question about the mission, policies, or personnel at the Law School?
 Have a suggestion on how we can improve our processes?
-Submit your thoughts, and Dean Dickerson will select one question each month to answer in a public forum.
+Submit your thoughts, and the Dean will select one question each month to answer in a public forum.

 UIC Law is committed to ensuring equal access to its education and extracurricular opportunities for students with disabilities.